Mid leveldesign

 Q8

-How would you handle a situation where you're given two weeks to redesign a core feature, but user research indicates you need four weeks to properly understand the problem?
+How would you handle a situation where you're given only two weeks to redesign a major feature, but you believe proper research and testing would take at least a month?

 Q9